SuperSonicPlyz/Encouraging-Quotes/about.md

 there is an extremely rare quote which has a 0.1% chance. if you find it, make sure to ping me in the geode discord. (@mobmastermind)

+Credits:
+- MobMasterMind (Me) - For the base code and developement.
+- Firee - Help with Android and Mac support.

 quote credits:
 - MobMasterMind (101 Quotes)